 There are two big signs your air quality is compromised.
 First, the dust collection in your house could put an old library to shame.
 Second, everyone is sneezing, especially little Timmy who has bad allergies.
 You see, dust or pollen can seep into your ductwork through holes or loose connections and infiltrate your home.

 According to the National Comfort Institute, air duct problems are so common, a typical HVAC system only delivers 57% of its rated capacity.
+Are you curious about your indoor air quality?
+Learn how to measure your indoor air pollution in our blog discussing the subject.

 But why is that?
 Let’s dive in.